Best Ferret Bedding — Quick Comparison

 Kaytee Clean & Cozy Natural Paper Bedding 72L

 The Kaytee Clean & Cozy takes the capacity game further with a 72L bag at $19.95 — the largest paper bedding bag here.
-With 9,929 reviews and a 4.6-star rating, it’s a well-established alternative to Carefresh.
+With 9 and a , it’s a well-established alternative to Carefresh.

 One owner called it “the greatest bedding I’ve found for my animals” and praised the price-to-volume ratio.
 Another uses it specifically in their rabbit’s litter box, which is the same way I’d use it for ferrets.
 The natural brown color hides waste, and at $0.28 per liter, it’s the cheapest per-liter option in this comparison.